 MRSA is a Staphylococcus aureus bacterium that is resistant to antibiotic treatment.
-Infection can be spread from person to person through skin contact or from using contaminated medical equipment.
+You can carry MRSA and not be sick (colonization), however you can still spread it to others, and they can become ill (infection).
+MRSA can be spread from person to person through skin contact or contact with contaminated objects or surfaces.
 MRSA infections most commonly occur in hospitals and other healthcare settings, especially among immunocompromised (weakened immune system) patients.

 More Information about MRSA |